JamesDBartlett3/arcade-game/README.md

 * [How To Download And Modify The Source Code](#how-to-download-and-modify-the-source-code)

 ## Notes
-Just one: _Italicized text denotes features and/or functionality which are not yet implemented.
-Stay tuned!_
+**Just one: _Italicized text denotes features and/or functionality which are not yet implemented, but are currently in development, and will soon be available in the game.
+Stay tuned!_**

 Otherwise, all notes and comments regarding this game's source code are in-line, so please refer to the source code itself if you wish to read them.